 This thing is good because you can easily stay in the best position to poop in when constipated and poop without any preparation.

-- Always wash your hands after using them.
+- Always wash your hands after using it.

 - Always place your bottom as low as possible.

 - Try to maintain balance using the walls.

 Bacteria and viruses can spread quickly in the canals where water flushes the stool.
 This place is usually near the soles of your feet.